 Association of American Universities

-Jessica A. Sebeok is Associate Vice President and Counsel for Policy at the Association of American Universities, where her portfolio includes intellectual property, tax, and a range of other policy and legal issues affecting higher education.
+Jessica A. Sebeok is Associate Vice President for Policy at the Association of American Universities, where her portfolio includes intellectual property, tax, and a range of legal issues.
 She previously served as Counsel for Policy and International Affairs in the U.S. Copyright Office, Special Assistant to the Assistant Secretary of State for Educational and Cultural Affairs, and as Assistant General Counsel of Yale University.
 Jessica received her JD from Yale Law School and her master’s degree from the University of Oxford, where she was a Marshall Scholar.
 She also has a BA in History from the University of Chicago.

 Vice President for Economic Development and Community Engagement

 Association of Public and Land-Grant Universities